Birth Preparation Marathon – Jerusalem

 What You Will Learn

-Your Body in Birth
+First Part – Your Body in Birth

 - Understand how labor unfolds — see why every birth is unique, and learn how you can still feel prepared.